Fran O'Sullivan: Power of the Five Eyes in Huawei ban

 There's been plenty more along the way.
 Details of various public statements from the individual Five Eyes spy bosses warning about foreign state-sponsored espionage and security dangers, including from Russia.
 There have (at this stage) been no official denials.
 And no statement from their New Zealand counterpart.

-But the level of detail the AFR writers have revealed does make it difficult for New Zealand's leading Government politicians to step through what is now very well-traversed territory internationally without singling out China directly.
+But the level of detail the AFR writers have revealed does make it difficult for New Zealand's leading Government politicians - Prime Minister, Foreign Affairs Minister and Defence Minister - to step through what is now very well-traversed territory internationally without singling out China directly.

 What is disturbing is the suggestion that New Zealand's international spy agencies were to some degree prompted to thwart Huawei's 5G ambitions in New Zealand by Mike Burgess, the Director-General of the Australian Security Intelligence Signals Directorate using his twitter account to tweet a Huawei executive who claimed the core and access parts of a 5G network in New Zealand had been successfully separated.